brene/docs/content/reference/simple-api.md

 * Mutations based on models + relations
 * Integrations (queries + mutations)

-## Queries
+## Generated Queries

 A *query* enables you to declare data requirements in your app and consists of a list of [fields](./platform#field).

-Note: All available queries are automatically generated.
-To explore the queries available to you, you can use the [playground](./platform#playground)
+Note: All queries are automatically generated.
+To explore the available queries, you can use the [playground](./platform#playground).

 Every query you send has to be wrapped by the *root query type*.
 It gives you access to all the generated queries for your project and looks like this: